 Air Duct Cleaning in Minnesota – Reduce Pollen Allergies

 During our spring seasons, the warmer weather always means higher pollen counts from trees, grass and weeds that are already starting to sprout.
 With that pollen come allergy problems.
 Runny noses, red itchy eyes, sneezing, and even worse symptoms are part of every spring, but allergy experts say that warm early spring weather can increase pollen counts and make the problem worse.

 What many homeowners in Minneapolis St. Paul don’t realize is that pollen, like dust and other contaminants, accumulate in the heating and air conditioning ducts in every home.
 You’re still running your furnace to take the morning and evening chill off the air, so any pollen that comes into your home is being circulated through your ductwork.
 Much of that pollen settles on the inside of ductwork and forms part of the layer of debris inside air ducts.

 Then, even when the pollen season is over, summer heat kicks in and we turn on our air conditioners.
 The pollen that collected in air ducts reappears as the flow of air resumes, and we start sneezing and sniffling all over again.
 Here are some tips for minimizing recurring release of pollen:

 - Keep Doors and Windows Closed – The less pollen you let into your home, the fewer allergy symptoms you’ll experience.
-Keeping pollen out of your home really cuts down on pollen accumulation in your air ducts, too.
+Keeping pollen out of your home really cuts down on its accumulation in your air ducts, too.

 - Change Furnace Filters Regularly – High quality furnace filters can trap much of the pollen in your home’s air as your forced-air furnace and central air conditioner circulate the air in your house.
 Those cheap paper filters from the home supply store, though, just don’t do the job.
 They let up to half of the pollen and other contaminants bypass the filter.